-While Air Force ROTC courses are not offered on the SMU campus, any SMU student who wishes to earn an appointment as a commissioned officer in the U.S. Air Force may participate in the Air Force general military course and professional officer course through the University of North Texas in Denton.
+Air Force Reserve Officers' Training Corps courses are not offered on the SMU campus; however, students at SMU who wish to earn appointments as commissioned officers in the U.S. Air Force may participate in the Air Force general military course and professional officer course through the University of North Texas in Denton.
 The Air Force ROTC program develops skills and provides education vital to the career officer.
-Activeduty Air Force personnel provide all instruction and program administration.
+Active-duty Air Force personnel provide all instruction and program administration.
 Students who participate in the UNT Air Force ROTC program are responsible for their own travel and other physical arrangements.

+The program is open to all students.
 First-year students may enroll in the four-year program, and students with at least three undergraduate or graduate academic years remaining may apply for the two- or three-year program.
-Scholarships, available to qualified students, provide full tuition, fees, textbook allowance and a monthly tax-free subsistence allowance of \$300-\$500.
-National competition is based on SAT or ACT test results, Air Force Officer Qualifying Test results or college academic records, and extracurricular and athletic activities.
+Scholarships, available to qualified students, provide full tuition, fees, textbook allowance and a monthly tax-free subsistence allowance ranging from \$300 to \$500.
+National scholarship competitions are based on SAT or ACT test results, Air Force Officer Qualifying Test results or college academic records, and extracurricular and athletic activities.
 Uniforms and textbooks for Air Force ROTC courses are issued at no cost to cadets.

-Students register for AERO courses at the same time and in the same manner as they register for other SMU courses.
-Air Force ROTC courses are fully accredited and may be taken as electives in most academic majors.
-Successful completion of degree requirements and the Air Force ROTC program can lead to a commission as a second lieutenant in the U.S. Air Force.
+Students register for the aerospace studies courses at the same time and in the same manner as they register for other SMU courses.
+The Air Force ROTC courses are fully accredited and may be taken as electives in most academic majors.
+Successful completion of degree requirements and the Air Force ROTC program can lead to a commission as a second lieutenant in the United States Air Force.
 Students with at least six months of active military service may be granted waivers on a portion of the general military course.

-Information is available from Air Force ROTC, University of North Texas, PO Box 305400, Denton TX 76203; 940-565-2074; det835@unt.edu; www.unt.edu/afrotc.
+For more information, students should contact Air Force ROTC, University of North Texas, PO Box 305400, Denton TX 76203; 940-565-2074; det835@unt.edu/afrotc.